erik-451/erik-451.github.io/_posts/2022-04-02-How-Install-Kubernetes.md

 ```

 ### Install kubernetes on machines using k0sctl <a name="installkuberneteshosts"></a>
-We already have everything ready, we run the program that configures the installation, automating the process
+when everything is ready run the program that configures the installation, automating the process

 ```bash
 k0sctl apply --config k0sctl.yaml